 These things mean that being an assessor is a significant commitment.
 One way to make sure you can allocate enough time to it is to do assessments as your corporate objective.
 This allows you to set aside a few hours each month for assessments.

 As an assessor you’ll be part of the wider digital government community.
 You’ll have come into contact with practitioners from outside your department, get inspired by what others are doing and take away ideas to inform your own practice.

 You’ll also be sharing your knowledge with the community.
 Being an assessor involves more than just pointing out what teams have done well - it’s also about coaching them through the things they need to improve.

 It’s important for the teams being assessed to know they’re being assessed by one of their peers - someone who understands the sort of environment they’re working in and the constraints they’re likely to be facing.

 How to become an assessor

-You should always start by contacting the person or team in charge of service assessments or assurance at your parent department (or your agency’s parent department), if you have one.
-They usually have a process for working out whether you’ve got the right amount of experience and can set you up as an internal assessor within your department.
+Start by contacting the person or team in charge of service assessments or assurance at your parent department (or your agency’s parent department), if you have one.
+They will usually have a process for working out whether you’ve got the right amount of experience and can set you up as an internal assessor within your department.

-If you want to assess services across government, you’ll also need to contact the Government Digital Service (GDS) at email@example.com.
+If you want to assess services across government, you’ll also need to contact the service assessments team at CDDO at email@example.com.
 Copy in the person or team in charge of assurance at your parent department (or your agency’s parent department).

-- an endorsement from your department’s head of community or profession, or line manager
+- to provide an endorsement from your department’s head of community or profession, or line manager

 Guidance first published